saneck2150/saneck2150/README.md

 # Hi! 👋

-I am ROS developer from Slovakia, specializing in modern C++ aps and ROS.
+I am SW developer from Slovakia, specializing in modern C++ aps and ROS.
 I am interested in developing different kinds of SW in C++, Python and open source projects in this fields.

 ## 📌 About Me:
 - 💻 I specialize in **C++ (C++20/23), Python, ROS Noetic, CMake, Qt6, SQL, and Git**.